warelab/release-notes/test/Genomic Resources---2022-10-10/search-interface---2022-02-10.md

 ### Expression Tab

-Gene expression data for sorghum BTx623 v3 is available in this tab for baseline experiments and expression of paralogs for the reference study from the EMBL-EBI Expression Atlas, and Electronic Fluorescent Pictograph (eFP) expression visualizations from the .
+Curated gene expression data for sorghum BTx623 v3 is available in this tab for baseline experiments and expression of paralogs for the reference study processed through the EMBL-EBI Expression Atlas, and Electronic Fluorescent Pictograph (eFP) expression visualizations from the Bio-Analytic Resource for Plant Biology (BAR).

-Gene expression data for sorghum BTx623 v3 was curated and processed through the EMBL-EBI Expression Atlas.
-As of release 7, the curated set consists of eigth studies with baseline expression and three with differential expression.
-Differential experiments are available at the Expression Atlas.
-Baseline gene expression is also available from the gene pages of the Genome Browser, see for example Expression for SORBI_3006G095600.
+As of release 7, the curated EBI Expression Atlas set consists of eigth studies with baseline expression and three studies with differential expression.
+Differential experiments are available at the [Expression Atlas](https://www.ebi.ac.uk/gxa/plant/experiments).

+Baseline gene expression is also available from the gene pages of the Genome Browser, see for example [Expression for Sobic.006G095600](https://ensembl.sorghumbase.org/Sorghum_bicolor/Gene/ExpressionAtlas?g=SORBI_3006G095600;r=6:46566240-46571064).

 Data for the eFP browser on the Expression tab of the SorghumBase search results projects gene expression from a Developmental and a Stress Atlas by McCormick et al (2018).

 #### eFP Browser